-Add the cocoa nibs to the skillet and cook, stirring, for 2 minutes.
+Add the cacao nibs to the skillet and cook, stirring, for 2 minutes.
 Taste and adjust the seasoning; add the sugar, if using.
 Meanwhile, finely chop the parsley leaves.
 Remove the skillet from the heat and add the chopped parsley, stirring to combine.

 From assistant Food editor Bonnie S. Benwick.